reeddunkle/reeddunkle.github.io/_posts/2016-07-29-Rank-Yourself.md

 I've been asked by friends to help rank them: "Is my Python 'Intermediate' or 'Advanced'?"
 I've asked friends to help rank me.
 As far as I can tell, no one likes it.

-I think a big reason I and others don't like it, is because all of these terms are so vague, ambiguous, and amorphous.
-What we need are clear cut definitions of the terms by which we can categorize ourselves.
+I think a big reason that we don't like it is because all of these terms are so vague, ambiguous, and amorphous.
+We want clear cut definitions of the terms by which we can categorize ourselves.

 I found this [Drefyus model](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition), and I think it does just that.